 (II) Introduction to modeling and simulation in biomechanics.
 The course includes a synthesis of musculoskeletal properties and interactions with the environment to construct detailed computer models and simulations.
 The course will culminate in individual class projects related to each student?s individual interests.
-Prerequisites: MEGN315 and MEGN330, or consent of the instructor.
+Prerequisites: MEGN315 and MEGN330.
 3 hours lecture; 3 semester hours.

 MEGN436.
 COMPUTATIONAL BIOMECHANICS.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with BELS428,BELS428,EGGN428.